Laser hair removal is one of the most in-demand beauty treatments among men and women.

 The medical aesthetics industry is the perfect field if you have a passion for health, beauty, and helping others look and feel their best.

-National Laser Institute offers cosmetic laser courses for cosmetic lasers for total career changers that can be completed in just 1-2 weeks!
+National Laser Institute offers cosmetic laser courses for cosmetic lasers for total career changers and estheticians that can be completed in just 1-2 weeks!

 The Comprehensive Laser Course covers the most in-demand treatments, including: